 “You may not uproot or otherwise destroy the tree at all – the reason being that the tree is like a man.
 That is, just as a man has a soul that feels, so a tree has a nefesh tzomahat, a soul that blooms, blossoms, grows and feels.
 And the sages have taught this [that is, Tzror Ha-mor argues he is not the author of this idea], for they say: ‘When a tree is cut down, her cry is heard from one end of the world to the other.’”

-I came home inspired only to be welcomed by the sound of tree saws and a trunk grinder at work felling massive oak trees on the property across from our home.
+I came home inspired only to be welcomed by the sound of tree saws and a trunk grinder at work felling a dozen massive oak trees on the property across from our home.
 I would have stopped them if I could.
 It is devastating to think of the lost habitat, particularly since it will take another 50+ years to replace these trees.
 We must do better in helping those around us see the value in trees: they clean our water, produce oxygen and sequester carbon, moderate our weather, give us shade, produce food and provide habitat for many, many creatures, prevent flooding, create healthy soils, and more.
+Trees are crying; so am I.